sstubbs/postgres-xl-operator/README.md

 name | description | default value
 --- | --- | ---
-[STS].count | The total number of replicas, dose not apply to gtm | 1 [STS].resources | The main pod resources | Limits, GTM - 2Gi, 2 cpu; All others - 1Gi, 1 cpu
+[STS].count | The total number of replicas, dose not apply to gtm | 1 [STS].resources.requests.memory | The main pod memory request | 250Mi
+[STS].resources.requests.cpu | The main pod cpu request | 0.25 (Must be a decimal)
+[STS].resources.limits.memory | The main pod memory limit | 250Mi
+[STS].resources.limits.cpu | The main pod cpu limit | 0.25 (Must be a decimal)
-[STS].pvc | The persistence volume claim for data storage.
+[STS].pvc.resources.requests.storage | The persistence volume claim for data storage.
 Use this value to set the internal database storage.
 See Persistence for recommended values. | null
 [STS].add_containers | YAML inject to add more containers [STS].volumes | YAML inject to add more volumes [STS].volume_mounts | YAML inject to add more volume mounts